What is VeChain (VET)? A beginner’s guide

 - Gui’an (smart city project).
 As part of this agreement, VeChain is mandated to be the blockchain technology partner of the government of Gui’an, a city in eastern China.

 What to watch out for

 The second issue worth taking into account is the competition VeChain will face from other crypto projects.
-On the supply chain management and product information front, projects like Waltonchain and Modum will both compete for market share.
+On the supply chain management and product information front, projects like Waltonchain, Ethereum-based supply chain dapps, and many more, will compete for compete for market share.

 The bottom line

 There’s a lot to like about VeChain.
 It’s been around since 2015 – a long time in the cryptosphere – and already has a working product, some big-name partnerships and big plans for the future.
 However, there’s still a degree of uncertainty surrounding the project, including the rapidly developing cryptocurrency regulatory space.